If you’re visiting for the first time, you may be wondering what driving in Slovenia is like. Here you’ll find everything you need to know about it.

 Slovenian highways/toll roads

 Highways in Slovenia are decent, both in terms of their state and utility.
-There are two sections, one running from the sea the Hungary, and the second one running from Austria to Croatia.
+There are two sections, one running from the sea to Hungary, and the second one running from Austria to Croatia.
 They both intersect in Ljubljana, where the highway forms a ring around the city.
 All the major towns – Ljubljana, Koper, Kranj, Maribor, Celje, Ptuj, Murska Sobota, Novo Mesto – are connected by the highway system.

 For collecting the tolls, Slovenia uses the vignette system.
 This means you don’t pay for the distance you travel, but rather buy a pass, that’s valid for a certain time.
 For cars, there’s a weekly pass for 15€, monthly for 30€ and a yearly pass for 110€.
 To read more about the prices and regulations, visit their official website.